curl/curl/docs/CONTRIBUTE.md

 This means that all files need to have their license and copyright information clearly stated.
-Ideally by having the standard curl source code header, with an accurate copyright year range and the SPDX-License-Identifier included.
+Ideally by having the standard curl source code header, with the SPDX-License-Identifier included.
 If the header does not work, you can use a smaller header or add the information for a specific file to the `.reuse/dep5` file.

-We update copyright year ranges to end on the year of the most recent change of the individual file.

 You can manually verify the copyright and compliance status by running the `./scripts/copyright.pl` script in the root of the git repository.